junwatu/kontak-laravel/readme.md

 # [Kontak Laravel](http://www.junwatu.com) - Login Register Laravel Framework Sample

 Kontak Laravel is login register application based on Laravel PHP Framework.
 Feel free to fork and customize it.
+You can see the demo in this url [http://demo.junwatu.com/kontak-laravel/](http://demo.junwatu.com/kontak-laravel/)

 [If you have time, see my post for a little description about this sample (in Indonesian)](http://www.junwatu.com/?p=2142)